netnet-core/self-custody-wallet/README.md

 ## Overview

-Tusk Wallet is a non-custodial crypto wallet built for traders who demand both ironclad security and execution speed.
+Ouro Wallet is a non-custodial crypto wallet built for traders who demand both ironclad security and execution speed.
 Your keys never leave your device, and your trades never wait in line.
-Designed from the ground up for active on-chain traders, Tusk combines hardware-grade key management with a high-performance trading engine optimized for sub-second order routing.
+Designed from the ground up for active on-chain traders, Ouro combines hardware-grade key management with a high-performance trading engine optimized for sub-second order routing.

 **You own your keys.
 You own your trades.
 No middlemen, no custodians, no compromises.**